Google Translate Button

 • Keep the Gospel the main focus.

-• What do you think is the most difficult for you to do joyfully as a ministry leader of your local church?
+• What do you think is the most difficult task for you to do joyfully as a ministry leader of your local church?

 • How are you refusing to listen to gossip?